Welcome to CyberLink Member Zone

 Bottom Line

 Apple Photos’ editing tools are better than you’d expect from software that comes with your device.
 In fact, its auto-correct tool is better than many paid software.
 It’s a great free Lightroom alternative for beginners to practice some rudimentary photo editing and for iPhone users to organize their photos into albums.
 Intermediate to professional photographers and editors will need to look elsewhere.
-Apple Photos lacks features such as layer editing, lens profile corrections, content-aware edits, and chromatic aberration, to name a few.
+This free Lightroom alternative lacks features such as layer editing, lens profile corrections, content-aware edits, and chromatic aberration, to name a few.
 If you want the user-friendliness of Apple Photos with more advanced photo editing tools, try PhotoDirector.

 Pros